WulffHunter/ArrentalEngine/README.md

 Adds simple functionality such as:

-* AE_Sprites: Images that can be color-modulated, alpha-modulated, and played as an animation (includes animation looping functionality)
+* **AE_Sprites**: Images that can be color-modulated, alpha-modulated, and played as an animation (includes animation looping functionality)
-* AE_LinkedTextures: A safe wrapper for texture sheets that prevents all objects referencing a texture sheet from losing the original texture if one object attempts to destroy it
+* **AE_LinkedTextures**: A safe wrapper for texture sheets that prevents all objects referencing a texture sheet from losing the original texture if one object attempts to destroy it
-* Wrapper functions: Functions that handle simple yet tedious SDL and game engine functions.
+* **Wrapper functions**: Functions that handle simple yet tedious SDL and game engine functions.

 # Disclaimer: Do I need to know SDL?